digbmc/cwd-toolkit/_projects/05_embedded-content.md

 toc: true
 toc_label: "On this page"

+code: # This is where you paste your embed code if you want it to get displayed at the bottom of the page.
-# map: This is where you put the embed code of the Google Map.
+map: # This is where you put the embed code of the Google Map.
 ---

 Embedding refers to the integration of links, images, videos, gifs and other content into social media posts or other web media.
 For example, you are visiting a site such as Khan Academy and you see a youtube video there.
 The youtube video that you see on the website is an embedded content.